XIAZY/DriveIt/README.md

 New websites can be easily supported.
 I'm now working on it.
 ## License

-Licensed by Apache License Version 2.0
+Copyright 2016 XIAZY

+Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
+You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0